-Section 9.
-Multilingual/ Sign Language Stipends.
+Section 11.
+Multilingual / Sign Language Stipends.

-Employees who are specifically required or authorized by the EMPLOYER to use multilingual or sign language skills shall be compensated for such work according to the following terms and conditions:
+Bargaining unit employees who are specifically required or authorized by the EMPLOYER to use multilingual, or sign language skills shall be compensated for such work according to the following terms and conditions:

 - A. Certified and Regular Multilingual Stipend.
-EMPLOYEES who are regularly required to use multilingual or sign language in addition to other job duties shall receive a salary differential of \$47.50 per payroll period.
-This differential will be in effect for all compensated hours including compensated leaves. - B. Occasional Multilingual Pay.
+EMPLOYEES who are regularly required to use multilingual or sign language skills in addition to other job duties shall receive a salary stipend of \$47.50 per payroll period.
+This stipend will be in effect for all compensated hours including compensated leaves. - B. Occasional Multilingual Pay.
 Employees who provide multilingual or sign language skills on an occasional or irregular basis at the request of the EMPLOYER shall receive \$9.50 in addition to their regular salaries for any workday on which such services are performed.
-This additional compensation shall not exceed \$47.50 for any one payroll period. - In the event the EMPLOYER exercises its discretion to close a department, worksite or workplace due to an emergency, including inclement weather, employees who were scheduled to work but could not due to such EMPLOYER decision may use accrued leave (vacation, sick leave, compensatory time, deferred holiday) to cover the hours missed.
+This additional compensation shall not exceed \$47.50 for any one payroll period. - Section 12.
+In the event the EMPLOYER exercises its discretion to close a department, worksite, or workplace due to an EMERGENCY, including inclement weather, employees who were scheduled to work but could not due to such EMPLOYER decision may use accrued leave (vacation/PTO, sick leave, compensatory time, deferred holiday) to cover the hours missed.
 Further, with the approval of the EMPLOYER, an employee may be allowed to make up the time by working additional hours.
-Such approved additional hours may be assigned in a work location which is different from the employee's regular work location, if practicable. - Section 11.
-For NON-EXEMPT EMPLOYEES, worked hours in excess of forty (40) hours per workweek shall be overtime and compensated at one and one-half (1 1/2) times the employee's base pay rate or one and one-half (1 1/2) hours compensatory time for each hour worked, subject to the provision that no employee shall be eligible for overtime premium unless prior approval of the overtime work was granted by the employee's immediate supervisor or their designee.
-Overtime premium shall be provided in the form of either cash payment or compensatory time as determined appropriate by the EMPLOYER, provided employees shall have the right to indicate their preference to the EMPLOYER on a per payroll period basis.
-EMPLOYER approval for the use of compensatory time off will be the same as that required for vacation/PTO.
+Such approved additional hours may be assigned in a work location that is different from the employee's regular work location, if practicable.

+- Section 13.
+For NON-EXEMPT EMPLOYEES, worked hours in excess of forty (40) hours per workweek shall be overtime and compensated at one and one-half (1 1⁄2) times the employee's BASE PAY RATE or one and one-half (1 1⁄2) hours compensatory time for each hour worked.
+No employee shall be eligible for overtime premium unless: (1) the Department Director or their designee granted prior approval of the overtime work or (2) in those rare and unusual situations where it is not possible or practicable to obtain prior approval the Department's overtime policy permits the employee to work overtime without prior approval.
+In such situations, the EMPLOYEE must notify their immediate supervisor as soon as possible (no later than the next working day) of the need to work overtime without prior approval.
+Overtime premium shall be provided in the form of either cash payment or compensatory time as determined appropriate by the EMPLOYER, provided employees shall have the right to indicate their preference to the EMPLOYER.
+Vacation/PTO hours shall count as hours worked for purposes of computing overtime. - Section 14.
+NON-EXEMPT EMPLOYEES shall normally be granted an unpaid lunch break and two (2) paid fifteen (15) minute relief periods during each full work shift of eight (8) hours or more at times designated by the EMPLOYER.
+In some situations, work demands may preclude the granting of an uninterrupted lunch break or relief period. - Section 15.
+Work shifts shall be part of the day and date on which they begin.